reenz/CV/README.md

 #### Junior Developer at Pottermore(part of WWDFE) (July 2018 to Oct 2018)

 - Web development in Javascript and React to create responsive web applications
-- Exposure to Groovy, Terraform, AWS, Amazon Cognito, Contentful etc
+- Exposure to Groovy, Terraform, AWS, Contentful etc
 - Regularly checking web logs on Papertrail
 - Part of a scrum team with 2 week sprints and daily standups for status updates .